ApiLogicServer/Docs/docs/GenAI.md

-!!! pied-piper ":bulb: TL;DR - Create Microservice from Natural Language Prompt"
+!!! pied-piper ":bulb: TL;DR - Create Microservice from Natural Language Prompt Using website"

     API Logic Server / GenAI is a [website]() that accepts a Natural Language prompt (e.g, CRM system), and produces: